ZuckermanLab/rite_weight/README.md

 Usage and Analysis with rite_weight Package
 The example folder contains a demonstration of how to use the rite_weight package.
 The Jupyter notebook, example/run_riteweight.ipynb, illustrates how to build the model using data stored in the folder tests/.
 Additionally, the rite_weight_results_analysis.ipynb notebook provides examples of estimating pdf along a given CV.

+---
+Work in Progress:
+We will be deploying features to enable kinetic estimation, such as residence time and mean first-passage time (MFPT).
+Stay tuned for updates.